 The Betts-Longworth Historic District boundaries and conservation guidelines were adopted by the Cincinnati City Council on May 26, 1982.
 The district is named after two of the area’s original property owners, William Betts and Nicholas Longworth.
 Both owned large tracts of land, which were subdivided in the 1830s and sold as individual lots.

 The district was listed on the National Register of Historic Places in 1983 because of a potential archaeological site within its boundaries.
-The Old Jewish Cemetery of Cincinnati is located in the neighborhood.
-In addition, the Betts House within the district was built in 1804 and is the oldest brick house in Ohio.
+The Old Jewish Cemetery of Cincinnati (Chestnut Street) founded in 1821 is recognized as the oldest Jewish cemetery west of Pennsylvania.
+The Betts House located on Clark Street was built in 1804 and is the oldest brick house in Ohio.